Firgrep/next-office-booking-app/TASKLOG.md

+# Build functionality with rooms linked to user
+# build individual booking purchases

+* make dashboard UI

 * block all user interaction on billing page until update refetch completes.CHECK THIS
-* fix all cases to display appropriately based on cancellation
-* TODO switch out with a reusable component

-* make dashboard UI

 * build booking full for the day indicator on calendar